richelbilderbeek/meesterproef_joshua/report.md

 By eyeballing we see that the relative results of MHCNuggets and EpitopePrediction don't 	match up, it even happens that one of the higher results of MHCNuggets corresponded to the lower results of EpitopePrediction, we are able to deduct this from a negative slope, see figure 2.

 ## Conclusion

 Possible is that at least one of the two libraries is wrong.
 But it's also possible that both are right, but are making different assumptions.

+[RJCB: erally?
+Is there erally a problem for all haplotypes except 1]

 ## Discussion